Iain-S/AdventOfAction/README.md

           # To be passed to the setup-go action or -1 to disable.
           go-version: -1

+          # To be passed to the setup-haskell action or -1 to disable.
+          haskell-version: -1

       - name: Commit results
         shell: bash